 Searching for Reciprocity in Japan

-Two semesters (Spring on campus & Summer abroad), 22 days, 6 cities
+Two semesters (Spring FIU & Summer abroad), 22 days, 6 cities

 Structure: Two Semesters